DecipherNow/devinabox/README.md

 This will launch a separate DevInABox instance with a random Docker-style.
 This can be run multiple times to create multiple DevInABox deployments.
 Creating the DevInABox deployment will take ~5 minutes to run.

+`make list`

+This will show all the existing DevInaABox instance names and the ip address you can use to connect to them.

 `make destroy`

 Provides a list of DevInABox deployments and prompts for which one to destroy.
 Entering the name of a DevInABox deployment will only destroy that particular deployment, regardless